jtelepov/MusicDB/README.md

-# MusicDB
-Java program using jdbc library and SQLite database
+# Java program using jdbc library and SQLite database